alchemyplatform/aa-sdk/site/getting-started/log-in-users.md

       content: Getting started guide
   - - meta
     - name: description
-      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Smart Contract Account, Rundler and Gas Manager.
+      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Account, Rundler and Gas Manager.
   - - meta
     - property: og:description
-      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Smart Contract Account, Rundler and Gas Manager.
+      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Account, Rundler and Gas Manager.
   - - meta
     - name: twitter:title
       content: Getting started guide
   - - meta
     - name: twitter:description
-      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Smart Contract Account, Rundler and Gas Manager.
+      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Account, Rundler and Gas Manager.
 ---

 # Log users into Embedded Accounts